History of the LSAT

 Further Development of the LSAT in the 1970s and 1980s

-The yearly number of LSAT administrations has continued to fluctuate in recent decades.
+The yearly number of LSAT administrations fluctuated significantly in recent decades.
 About 104,000 LSATs were taken during the 1998-99 testing year, which then rose to an all-time high of 171,000 in 2009-10, dropped to 106,000 in 2015-16, and increased to 129,000 in 2017-18.
-These fluctuations are probably attributable to changing fortunes in the legal profession's job market.
-The LSAT's content has been more or less the same since 1991, but two important changes in the test's administration took place in 2019: the LSAT became a digital assessment, and students were permitted to complete the required Writing sample separately and remotely.
-Furthermore, the number of available test dates was expanded to a total of nine.
-The LSAT's long monopoly on admissions testing for law degree programs has apparently reached its end, as shown by the fact that many law schools now accept the GRE from their applicants.
+These fluctuations were probably attributable to changing fortunes in the legal job market.
+The LSAT's content remained more or less the same for three decades after 1991, but two important changes in the test's administration took place in 2019: the LSAT became a digital assessment, and students were permitted to complete the required LSAT Argumentative Writing task separately and remotely.
+Furthermore, the number of available test dates was expanded to nine.
+The LSAT's long monopoly on admissions testing for law degree programs also began to show signs of having reached its end, as many law schools began to accept GRE scores in place of LSAT scores.